echille/E.-Chille-Open-Lab-Notebook/about.md

 ##### **Study Abroad**
 **CSI Oceans R/V Endeavor Cruise,** *Northwest Atlantic Coast (1 week)* &nbsp;
 *Apr 2018,* Investigated right whale-zooplankton-environment interactions offshore of Rhode Island.
-Prepared and conducted live telepresence interactions with the public (schools, organizations) from the ship that outlined shipboard activities, relevant science background material, and cruise discoveries (link)
+Prepared and conducted live telepresence interactions with the public (schools, organizations) from the ship that outlined shipboard activities, relevant science background material, and cruise discoveries [(link)](https://youtu.be/MeYmJqoSRdg). &nbsp;

 **Bermuda Marine Biodiversity,** *Bermuda (1 week)* &nbsp;
-*Mar 2017,* Used GoPro video footage to investigate the effects of wave exposure on species composition and biodiversity in the benthic community.
+*Mar 2017,* Used GoPro video footage to investigate the effects of wave exposure on species composition and biodiversity in the benthic community. &nbsp;

 **Coral Reef Conservation,** *Bonaire, Dutch Antilles (2 weeks)* &nbsp;
 *Jan 2016,* Learned about coral reef ecology, major anthropogenic effects on coral reefs, and potential management solutions for reef restoration.
-Collected and analyzed underwater data on reef health using fish counts, reef rugosity measurements, and point-intercept benthic composition surveys, and used this information to investigate the effectiveness of Marine Protected Areas.
+Collected and analyzed underwater data on reef health using fish counts, reef rugosity measurements, and point-intercept benthic composition surveys, and used this information to investigate the effectiveness of Marine Protected Areas. &nbsp;

 &nbsp;
 &nbsp;